 - 6-direction forward breakfalls (feather falls), or other advanced forward ukemi (speak with Sensei Guy)

-Current yudansha have been started at Level 2.
 All levels must be demonstrated with consistent ability, right and left side, in Level order, even if the student has gained “higher Level” ukemi skills.
 Initially, all testing for Level promotion must be performed with Sensei Guy.
 The first few students to reach Level 10 will have a custom metalwork gift made for them by Sensei Guy.
-See Sensei Guy, or any student with a higher Level, for instructions on how to practice and prepare for the next Level.
+Students are encouraged to request assistance from any student with a higher level in this skill progression for instructions on how to practice and prepare for their own next Level.
 There is no “seniority” (sempai/kohai) within a Level; the skill tree is completely based on effort and ability!

 Current Student Leaderboard: